gitARRhub/India_RISC-V_Chip_Tapeout/Week-0/README.md

 # 📘 Week 0: Tool Installation

 Welcome to my RISC-V tapeout journey!
 This Week 0 log captures the setup of three essential tools for digital design and simulation.
+## 💻 Week 0 Highlights

+- ✅ Created this GitHub repository to document my tapeout journey
+- ✅ Summarized the kickoff video and program goals
+- ✅ Installed essential tools for RTL simulation and synthesis
+- ✅ Verified system configuration and tool versions
+- ✅ Captured snapshots  for reproducibility

+All setup steps and screenshots are organized in this repository to help others follow along.

+---
 ---
 # 🧰 System Requirements